Creative Response to the Covid-19 Pandemic January 2021

 Funded by Arts Council of Northern Ireland, Belfast City Council, The National Lottery Community Fund and the Halifax Foundation Northern Ireland.

 Tinderbox will premiere on our YouTube channel a collection of Burlesque and satirical vignette films based on four characters who are discovering the meaning of life during the 6 week Covid-19 lockdown.

 The Waiting Room

 Meet Chris and Gary – your newly appointed, state funded comic relief.
-They should be taken orally once a week for 15-20 minutes.
 Artists from across the country have been subcontracted to work in the area of mental health.
 Due to their experience of going on tour and speaking to the public, Chris and Gary have been put on a fast track course to become fully qualified M.D’s and pioneer the new State Funded Comic Relief.

 The show will be a fast-paced, variety style.
 Including all the different types of comedy Chris and Gary can think of in order to find your perfect prescription.

 Daisy refuses to let lockdown get her down.
 Not one bit.
 Daisy decides to open herself to the world of social media influencing and starts a weekly online creative DIY programme to lift her and our spirits during the long days and nights.
 Daisy loves being a social influencer and posts all of her videos on all social media platforms.
 Daisy does realise that the arts and crafts shops aren’t open but that doesn’t stop her!
 Oh no, Daisy decides that she can make anything an act of creation, from deep throat singing and cup balancing to using a hairdryer to blow crumbs off the table – Everything is creative for Daisy.